-- No Lost Time Injuries were recorded in 2015 and only one Medical Treatment Injury Case was recorded.
+- No Lost Time Injuries were recorded in 2016.
 This is an exceptional result.
-A total of 65 safety and JSA meetings were held during the year as part of the proactive program. - In September 2015, the health centre at Lefoutou was opened and is now fully functional.
-MPD Congo equipped the health centre with medical equipment, medical supplies, and currently pays half of the salaries of the employees of the health centre every month. - Environmental education for 53 employees (52 men and 1 woman) was completed with the objective of achieving awareness and increases in responsibility of employees towards our biophysical environment, minimising our impact and managing environmental risks associated with our business.
-Themes include rational water management, waste management, climate change, renewable energy, protection of wildlife. - A donation to the directorate Departmental Forest Economy Lékoumou, a stock of seedlings from our nursery (100 Millettia Laurentii, 10 Persea americana (Avocado) and 10 citrus (orange and tangerine) during the celebration of the 29th National Tree Day (November 6, 2015) under the theme "plant trees to mitigate the impacts of climate change". - During 2015, 286 community communication meetings took place with approximately 1,106 local stakeholders. - Another HIV/AIDS awareness outreach campaign was undertaken in 2015 to increase the awareness of the HIV prevention programme.
-The HIV/AIDS awareness outreach campaign sessions were attended by 13 employees, and 232 members of the local community. - MPD also celebrated the World HIV Awareness day in the last quarter in the villages around the camp.
-As a result of this communication effort, over 6,110 condoms were distributed at the work place and in the eight villages within the project area over 2015. - During 2015, the Project has provided financial support to voluntary nurses working at Léfoutou health centre and to teachers' assistants via the village parents-and-teachers associations to cover the resource gap in nurse and teacher capacity at Léfoutou health centre and in the schools of the villages surrounding the project. - Approximately US\$18,837 was spent on various social initiatives, community investment programmes and some in-kind support.
+A total of 67 safety and JSA meetings were held during the year as part of the proactive program. - No cases of medical and restricted work-related treatment in 2016 and no MTI incidents were reported in 2016 - Health and safety is a natural priority for the Project.
+Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders. - No Restricted Work Injury was recorded during 2016, and no Lost Time Injuries occurred.
+This is an excellent result for the Project, even taking into consideration the reduction in exploration activities at the mine site.
+The focus for the Health and Safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules - In September 2015, the health centre at Lefoutou was opened and is now fully functional.
+Mining Project Development Congo SAU ("MPD Congo") equipped the health centre with medical equipment, medical supplies, and currently pays half of the salaries of the employees of the health centre every month during the whole year 2016 - Approximately US\$11,800 was spent as part of the Project's commitment to communities and to facilitate access to quality care for the populations present in the mining concession by paying an additional indemnity to the salaries paid by Council and Departmental management; Contributing to the purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2400 litres of diesel and an ambulance. - During 2016, 398 community communication meetings took place with approximately 1059 local stakeholders - Another HIV/AIDS awareness outreach campaign was undertaken in 2016 to increase the awareness of the HIV prevention programme.
+The HIV/AIDS awareness outreach campaign sessions were attended by 13 employees including contractors, and 468 members of the local community - MPD, with the Léfoutou health centre, took part in the World HIV Awareness day in the villages around the camp.
+As a result of this communication effort, over 6,777 condoms were distributed at the work place and in the eight villages within the project area over 2016

+- In support of Malaria world Day, an awareness session campaign took place focussing on preventive and curative means, treatment, and screening.
+This was followed by a donation of mosquito nets to of all employees working at the mine site. - During 2016, the Project provided financial support to voluntary nurses working at Léfoutou health centre and to teachers' assistants via the village parents-and-teachers associations to cover the resource gap in nurse and teacher capacity at Léfoutou health centre and in the schools of the villages surrounding the project - CFA3.6m (US\$27,200) was spent as part of the Project's commitments to provide access to the aeroplane runway at the Mbouyi aerodrome